seqan/raptor/doc/setup/quickstart_cmake/index.md

 # Quick Setup {#setup}

 <b>Learning Objective:</b><br>
-In this short guide you will learn how to set up Raptor and how to compile a small example to test whether everything works.
+In this short guide you will learn how to set up Raptor or how to compile a specific version.

 \tutorial_head{Easy, 30 Minutes, No prerequisites, }